By Diane Spicer

 If you need permits or passes, apply for them in plenty of time to avoid delaying, or cancelling, your backpacking trip.

-Line up transportation, if that's an issue.
+Line up transportation to and from trailheads, if that's an issue.

 Planning a backpacking trip includes knowing how to stay safe.